- Allergic Living - http://allergicliving.com -

 This is your big sweater of a magazine: a warm, cozy, inclusive place with the odd “women of Afghanistan” article thrown in as a think piece.
 In Canada, getting taken down in Chatelaine is as close as it gets to being kneecapped by Oprah.

-While I have issues with Ms. Pearson’s reporting, what I find most incomprehensible is why the editor of Chatelaine, Maryam Sanati, would print such an article.
+While I have issues with Ms. Pearson’s reporting, what I find most incomprehensible is why the (former) editor of Chatelaine, Maryam Sanati, would print such an article.
 No writer tells you what to publish in a magazine – that’s the editor’s call.
 And when your magazine holds a role of great respect and wide readership in the community, it’s unfathomable to simply attack a children’s health issue with a narrow, one-sided view.

 Ms. Sanati has been on the radio, perpetuating her writer’s assumption that the dramatic rise in food allergies is a myth, popularized by the media and skittish parents.
 “Let’s not over-react, let’s not call this an epidemic,” Ms. Sanati told one Halifax interviewer.

 Just one minute here.
 What mass Canadian publication first labeled the steep rise in food allergies an “epidemic”?
 That would be Maclean’s magazine, Chatelaine’s relative in the Rogers Media stable.
 In June, 2006, Maclean’s ran an indepth article called “The Allergy Epidemic,” and spoke to many experts, among them Dr. Judah Denburg.
-He’s the scientific director of the AllerGen research network and an authority on the prevalence of allergic diseases in Canada.
+He’s the scientific director of Canada’s AllerGen research network and an authority on the prevalence of allergic diseases.
 He explained that the incidence of food allergies had risen dramatically from less than 1 per cent in the 1990s.
 Now it’s 4 per cent of the North American population.

 The pivotal study that started the food allergy “epidemic” discussion among scientists is that of Dr. Hugh Sampson, the esteemed allergy researcher from the Mount Sinai School of Medicine in New York.
 Titled “Update on Food Allergy” and published in The Journal of Allergy and Clinical Immunology (JACI) in 2004, this peer-reviewed paper found an overall prevalence of 4 per cent of Americans with food allergies in a five-year study between 1997 and 2002.
 In younger children, the rate climbed to 6 per cent.
 That represented a remarkably significant jump from under 1 per cent of the general population in the previous five-year study.